Advertiser Disclosure

 Is It Worth It?

-There are going to be some people for whom transferring Bilt points over to Southwest Airlines makes sense.
-We can even argue that this may be a large portion of Bilt users: casual points people for whom earning a few points is a bonus and saving a couple hundred dollars on a flight is a big deal.
+transferring Bilt points over to Southwest Airlines can make sense for some people.
+In fact, this may be a large portion of Bilt users: casual points people for whom earning a few points is a bonus and saving a couple hundred dollars on a flight is a big deal.

 If that’s your jam, this partnership is good news.